-The Port will be responsible for managing the establishment of native plants during Years 4 through 10, with the goal of achieving performance standards.
-Routine maintenance activities will include weed control, supplemental irrigation, mulching, reseeding, and plant replacement.
-If performance standards for percent cover of woody plants (shrubs and trees) and nonnative, invasive species have not been satisfied, "adaptive management measures may include, but are not limited to, plant replacement, plant supplementation, plant species substitution, adjustment of the planting layout to reflect specific or changing site conditions, weed control, and installation and adjustment of plant protection devices" (Shannon & Wilson, 2019a).
+The Port is now responsible for managing the establishment of native plants during the remainder of Year 3 and in Years 4 through 10, with the goal of achieving performance standards.
+Routine maintenance activities include weed control, supplemental irrigation, mulching, reseeding, and plant replacement.
+If performance standards for percent cover of woody plants (shrubs and trees) and nonnative, invasive species are not satisfied, "adaptive management measures may include, but are not limited to, plant replacement, plant supplementation, plant species substitution, adjustment of the planting layout to reflect specific or changing site conditions, weed control, and installation and adjustment of plant protection devices" (Shannon & Wilson, 2019a).